Sixth Grade

 The Sixth Grade program includes an introduction to some of the many ways in which we enjoy music.
 With the knowledge that is gained specifically in grades 3, 4, & 5, a study of Music through the Ages, its periods, styles, composers, similarities, and differences is studied.

-Please see Other Areas of Study for more information regarding the computer curriculum.
+Other Areas of Study for more information regarding the technology curriculum.